Get discounts,

 Choosing a General Contractor

 Cory CummingsChoosing a builder to build your new home is an important decision, and even though we've all heard stories about General Contractors, there are lots of reputable, really good builders available to build your new home.
 By doing your research and checking referrals and possibly seeing a couple of homes your potential builder has built for other clients, you'll be able to find a great builder to entrust with building your new home.
-Here are a few suggestions to get you started in your selection process:
+Here are a few suggestions to get you started in your selection process and check out our New Home Tour video with Builder Cory Cummings.

 • Never choose a contractor based solely on the lowest bid.
 While you may end up choosing the builder with the best price, it won't be the main reason you've selected them.